spidererrol/perl6-Channel-Pauseable/README.md

 NAME
 ====

-Channel::Pauseable - blah blah blah
+Channel::Pauseable - A Channel which can be paused and more

 SYNOPSIS
 ========